padrinobook/padrinobook/02-job-vacancy-application.md

 [^KISS]: Is an acronym for *Keep it simple and stupid*.

-## Basic crafting of the application
+## Basic Crafting Of The Application

 In our first attempt we will start with generating a new project with the canonical `padrino` command (see section
 \ref{section 'Hello world'}) but this time it has a bunch of new options: